alljoyn/extras-webdocs/docs/develop/run-sample-apps/onboarding/android.md

 ## Prerequisites

 [Build the Android sample apps][build-android] and deploy them to individual Android devices.

 ## Running Sample Onboarding Server

-The Android *Onboarding Server* (AboutConfOnbServer.apk) provides a sample Android implementation of an app that uses the Onboarding server, to allow the device to be onboarded by another device's app using the Onboarding client.
+The Android *Onboarding Server* (AboutConfOnbServer.apk) provides a sample Android implementation of an app that uses the Onboarding server, to allow the device to be onboarded by another device running the Onboarding client.

 **NOTE:** The *Onboarding Server* will only work on devices that are capable of acting as a portable hotspot.

 1. On the device to be onboarded, first set up your Wi-Fi hotspot settings.
 Under **Settings** > **Wireless & networks**, select **More**, then select **Tethering & portable hotspot**.
 By default on some devices, this will be an open Access Point (AP) named *"AndroidAP"*.

   ![][1.TetheringAndPortableHotspot]

-2. Configure your Wi-Fi hotspot *name* and *password* by selecting **Set up Wi-Fi hotspot**.
+2. Configure your Wi-Fi hotspot *name*, *security type*, and depending on security type, *password*, by selecting **Set up Wi-Fi hotspot**.
+Setting *security type* to *None* or *Open* will not require a password to be set.
-  * The hotspot name should include a prefix of *"AJ_"* (e.g. *"AJ_AndroidAP"*), as this prefix is used by the Onboarding service framework to determine which APs are for AllJoyn devices that support the Onboarding service framework.
+  * The hotspot name should include a prefix of *"AJ_"* (e.g.
+  *"AJ_AndroidAP"*), as this prefix is used by the Onboarding service framework to determine which APs are for AllJoyn devices that support the Onboarding service framework.

   ![][2.SetUpWiFiHotspot]

 3. Load AboutConfOnbServer.apk, and start app *Onboarding Server*.
 You should see Wi-Fi hotspot notification bar icon pop up along with the text "Tethering or hotspot active".
 This device is now ready to be onboarded.

   ![][3.StartAppEnableHotspot]

 ## Running Sample Onboarding Client
 The Android *Onboarding Client* provides a sample Android implementation of an app that uses the Onboarding client, to allow the app to onboard another device.

 1. Load OnboardingSampleClient.apk, and start app *Onboarding Client*.